Software Engineer Intern

-The alert visualization tool I made, as seen in a blog post I contributed to on the official Riot Games Technology blog.
+The alert visualisation tool I made, as seen in a blog post I contributed to on the official Riot Games Technology blog.

 From May to August 2019, I worked as a software engineering intern on the Operability team under a group called Riot Developer Experience, which aspires to simplify the foundation for developing and operating services, empowering teams to focus on their own problem spaces.
 Operability specifically owns a variety of systems within Riot Games, though our work at the time mostly pertained to operational monitoring - providing engineers at Riot visibility into how their services are performing and behaving across the globe.

 During my time there I worked on two projects in this space:

 # Deployable Artefact Specification Extension

-The first was designing and building an extension to Riot’s deployable artifact specification to allow declarative specification of alerts on services.
+The first was designing and building an extension to Riot’s deployable artefact specification to allow declarative specification of alerts on services.
 The specification allows engineers to describe how to deploy (similar to a Kubernetes manifest) and maintain a service for operators in various Riot regions.
 The extension I worked on for this specification would give these operators additional context on what metrics emitted by a service are important to track, while giving engineers in Riot regions an automated way to deploy alerts through our deployment service.
 This work was split into several parts: designing and implementing the extension specification, and implementing the complete deployment flow for alerts as part of our internal deployment frameworks.

 alerts: metric: queue.size threshold: - type: max value: SELECT(configuration[name='my_queue.max_queue_size'].value) * 0.75